Elkeson: Return to Guangzhou Evergrande

 On 9 July 2019, Elkeson returned to his former club Guangzhou Evergrande.
 Elkeson reportedly agreed a €10 million (US$11.2 million) annual salary to return, up from €6 million in Shanghai.
 At the time of his transfer, the two clubs were level on points, and were two points behind leaders Beijing Guoan.
 Elkeson marked his return to Guangzhou with goals in his first two games, and a hat-trick against local rivals Guangzhou R&F in his third match on 20 July.

 On 13 December 2021, Elkeson confirmed his departure from Guangzhou FC, having terminated his contract with the club by mutual consent.

 Return to Brazil

 On 12 April 2022, Elkeson officially joined Série B side Grêmio, signing a contract until the end of the year and returning to Brazil after ten years abroad.
 Having scored four goals in 23 matches, he helped O Tricolor gain automatic promotion back to the Brazilian top tier at the end of the 2022 season.
 On 9 November, he announced his official departure from the club.

+Chengdu Rongcheng

+On 7 April 2023, Elkeson returned to China and signed with Chinese Super League side Chengdu Rongcheng.
+On 21 April 2023, he scored his first goal for Rongcheng in a 2–1 home win against Cangzhou Mighty Lions.

 International career

 In September 2011, Elkeson received his first call up for the Brazil national football team by Mano Menezes for the second leg of the 2011 Superclásico de las Américas against Argentina.
-However, he didn't play for Brazil in the match.
+However, he did not make an appearance once.

 Elkeson was called up to the Chinese national team in August 2019, following the gaining of Chinese citizenship via naturalisation.
 Elkeson subsequently became the first player to be called up for China without any Chinese ancestry.